Civil society at the UN

 Interview with CIVICUS Lens

-In this interview, Andreas responds to why a UN Special Rapporteur on Democracy is needed, what the benefits and obstacles are, and what civil society is do advance this cause.
+In this interview, Andreas responds to why a UN Special Rapporteur on Democracy is needed, what the benefits and obstacles are, and what civil society is doing to advance this cause.

 Democracy and the UN discussed in Oslo